-“Jesus stopped and ordered the man to be brought to him.
-When he came near, Jesus asked him, 41 “What do you want me to do for you?”
+Jesus stopped and ordered the man to be brought to him.
+When he came near, Jesus asked him, “What do you want me to do for you?”

 Therefore, Jesus asks, what do you want me to do for you?
 This not only gives us confidence that Jesus can meet us at the point of our needs, but we have the assurance that “He is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us” (Ephesians 3:20).

 In our challenges and difficulties, Jesus wants us to cry out to Him, just like Bartimaeus; “And when he heard that it was Jesus of Nazareth, he began to cry out and say, “Jesus, Son of David, have mercy on me!”
-Then many warned him to be quiet; but he cried out all the more, “Son of David, have mercy on me” (Mark 10:47-48).
+Then many warned him to be quiet, but he cried out all the more, “Son of David, have mercy on me” (Mark 10:47-48).

-Not only did Bartimaeus arise and went to Jesus, but he threw aside his garment.
-You see, Bartimaeus had an expectation that his needs would be met; “Rabboni, that I may receive my sight” (v51).
-It was therefore his faith that made him well (v52).
+Not only did Bartimaeus arise and go to Jesus, but he threw aside his garment.
+So you see, Bartimaeus expected that his needs would be met; “Rabboni, that I may receive my sight” (v51).
+It was, therefore, his faith that made him well (v52).

 Show Mercy to Others Prayer for Today

-Also read: GOD IS ALWAYS WITH US Prayer for November 17
+Also read: Prayer for November 17